-flush-zones-on-shutdown

-When the name server exits upon receiving SIGTERM, flush or do not flush any pending zone writes.
-The default is flush-zones-on-shutdown no.
+- flush-zones-on-shutdown When the name server exits upon receiving SIGTERM, flush or do not flush any pending zone writes.
+The default is flush-zones-on-shutdown no. - root-key-sentinel If yes, respond to root key sentinel probes as described in draft-ietf-dnsop-kskroll-sentinel-08.
+The default is yes. - reuseport This option enables kernel load-balancing of sockets on systems which support it, including Linux (SO_REUSEPORT) and FreeBSD (SO_REUSEPORT_LB).
+This instructs the kernel to distribute incoming socket connections among the networking threads based on a hashing scheme.
+For more information, see the receive network flow classification options (rx-flow-hash) section in the ethtool manual page.

-root-key-sentinel

-If yes, respond to root key sentinel probes as described in draft-ietf-dnsop-kskroll-sentinel-08.
 The default is yes.

-message-compression
+Enabling reuseport significantly increases general throughput when incoming traffic is distributed uniformly onto the threads by the operating system.
+However, in cases where a worker thread is busy with a long-lasting operation, such as processing a Response Policy Zone (RPZ) or Catalog Zone update or an unusually large zone transfer, incoming traffic that hashes onto that thread may be delayed.
+On servers where these events occur frequently, it may be preferable to disable socket load-balancing so that other threads can pick up the traffic that would have been sent to the busy thread.

+Note: this option can only be set when named first starts.
+Changes will not take effect during reconfiguration; the server must be restarted.

-If yes, DNS name compression is used in responses to regular queries (not including AXFR or IXFR, which always use compression).
+- message-compression If yes, DNS name compression is used in responses to regular queries (not including AXFR or IXFR, which always use compression).
 Setting this option to no reduces CPU usage on servers and may improve throughput.
 However, it increases response size, which may cause more queries to be processed using TCP; a server with compression disabled is out of compliance with RFC 1123 Section 6.1.3.2.
-The default is yes.

-minimal-responses

-This option controls the addition of records to the authority and additional sections of responses.
+The default is yes. - minimal-responses This option controls the addition of records to the authority and additional sections of responses.
 Such records may be included in responses to be helpful to clients; for example, NS or MX records may have associated address records included in the additional section, obviating the need for a separate address lookup.
-However, adding these records to responses is not mandatory and requires additional database lookups, causing extra latency when marshalling responses. minimal-responses takes one of four values:

-- no: the server is as complete as possible when generating responses. - yes: the server only adds records to the authority and additional sections when such records are required by the DNS protocol (for example, when returning delegations or negative responses).
-This provides the best server performance but may result in more client queries. - no-auth: the server omits records from the authority section except when they are required, but it may still add records to the additional section.

-• no-auth-recursive: the same as no-auth when recursion is requested in the query (RD=1), or the same as no if recursion is not requested.
+However, adding these records to responses is not mandatory and requires additional database lookups, causing extra latency when marshalling responses. minimal-responses takes one of four values: - no: the server is as complete as possible when generating responses. - yes: the server only adds records to the authority and additional sections when such records are required by the DNS protocol (for example, when returning delegations or negative responses).
+This provides the best server performance but may result in more client queries. - no-auth: the server omits records from the authority section except when they are required, but it may still add records to the additional section. - no-auth-recursive: the same as no-auth when recursion is requested in the query (RD=1), or the same as no if recursion is not requested.